 A good, tangy, sticky-with-honey, nutty, granola that chews back when you crunch into it was that special something I needed to turn me on to yogurt.
 Or to just eating fistfuls of granola for that matter.
 Its stupid easy to make, way better than the myriad of choices you can grab at the grocery store (for an arm and a leg), and a fantastic way to start your day (or just to snack on).
-I like to work a little bit of dried fruit in there, but the nice thing about granola: it is very forgiving and very open to experimentation.
-For… click to read more…
+I like to work a little bit of dried fruit in there, but the… click to read more…

 For a good while now, I have been a rude host: I have neglected to introduce you, my dear readers, to the hostess of Mike’s Table.
 My partner in crime and someone who is as happy to be in the kitchen as I: Stephanie.